huggingface/hub-docs/tasks/src/image-to-image/about.md

 ## ControlNet

 Controlling outputs of diffusion models only with a text prompt is a challenging problem.
 ControlNet is a neural network type that provides an image based control to diffusion models.
-These controls can be edge detection outputs, canny filter, or landmarks.
+These controls can be edges or landmarks in an image.

 Many ControlNet models were trained in our community event, JAX Diffusers sprint.
 You can see the full list of the ControlNet models available [here](https://huggingface.co/spaces/jax-diffusers-event/leaderboard).